kgibm/helloworld_microprofile_proxy/README.md

 ## Packaging and running a container

-1. Build the container image (as part of a custom Ant task):
+1. Build the container image (as part of a custom Ant task in `pom.xml`):
    ```
    mvn clean package
    ```